 For Better or for Worse: Lynn Johnston has Michael Patterson get some very sweet book deals from a book he wrote.
 You might think that Johnston would use this trope.
 Instead, she gave an excerpt of Michael's writing, which people will tell you stinks.
 So remember, folks!
 Sometimes it's better not to avert or subvert this trope!

 Princess Mononoke goes to great lengths to build up a climactic battle between the representative factions for man and nature near the end of the movie.
 They even go as far as to throw the title character into the fray.
 What the audience sees is a brief storm and the sound of gunfire in the distance after the scene switches back to the hero.
 The aftermath is what will stand out.
 A mound of rotting animal carcasses, lines of fallen men from Iron Town, the leader of the boars covered in blood...
-There may only be a few visions or flashbacks to give you an idea of what took place, but Take Our Word for It, it was brutal.
+There may only be a few visions or flashbacks to give you an idea of what took place, but it was brutal.
 This was actually quite effective in staying true to the movie's theme of the horrors of war by simply giving you a few pieces and some enough grisly evidence to leave the rest to your imagination rather than actually depicting the kind of epic battle that few movies can resist.

 It's also a very spirited attempt at proving the old adage "You can't make an anti-war movie" wrong.
 If you don't show the actual battle, you can't make it accidentally seem glorious, which is a fairly clever way of getting around the problem.

 Neil witnesses Victor Kulak rescuing young campers from falling over a waterfall in Wet Hot American Summer and simply shouts, "Whoa!
 Whoa!
 You're a master!
 What the!
 What the fu- you're doing it!
 You're actually doing it!
 You saved them!
 You saved them!"
 This could also be considered a an Offscreen Moment of Awesome.